hasanbayatme/unity-dijkstras-pathfinding/README.md

 # Unity Dijkstra's Pathfinding

-**Note**: Not being maintained by me, it is just an experiment for learning unity and c# concepts.
+**Note**: Not being maintained by me, it was just an experiment for learning unity and c# concepts.

 Dijkstra's Pathfinding Algorithm Unity Implementation.